normandy14/duoTerminal/README.md

 ![Duo](https://vignette.wikia.nocookie.net/duolingo/images/b/be/Duo_2019.png/revision/latest?cb=20190307143704)

-DuoTerminal, reinforce learned words that you've learned on the Duolingo web/android/ios platform, all from the convenience of your personal terminal
+DuoTerminal, reinforce learned words that you've learned on the Duolingo web/android/ios platform, all from the convenience of your personal terminal.

-1. :brain: Effortlessly Enjoy the learning vocabulary reinforcement process, without even opening a web browser
+1. :brain: Effortlessly Enjoy the learning vocabulary reinforcement process, without even opening a web browser.

 2. :pencil2: Translate each word from your target language to English, or try your hand at translating from English to your target language.
 The choice is yours!